keatinl1/Constrained-Convex-Optimisation/README.md

 Secondly by solving a relaxed version of the KKT conditions using Newtons method, this is called the primal-dual interior point method, again see [explanation](https://github.com/keatinl1/Constrained-Convex-Optimisation/blob/main/writeup.pdf).

 ## Results
 The results firstly for the solving of the dual problem are shown in figure 1.
-The optimiser goes to the true minima, before constraint violations are penalised by the multipliers and the optimal solution is brought back toward the feasible area.
+The optimiser goes to the true minima, before constraint violations are penalised by the multipliers and the optimal solution is brought back toward the feasible region.

 ![alt text](https://raw.githubusercontent.com/keatinl1/Constrained-Convex-Optimisation/refs/heads/main/figures/solve_dual.png)
 <p align="center">
 Figure 1
 </p>

 The results for the interior point method is shown in figure 2.
-The optimal solution is alway in the feasible area (hence the name) and it too eventually reaches the optimal solution also.
+The optimal solution is alway in the feasible region (hence the name) and it too eventually reaches the optimal solution also.

 ![alt text](https://raw.githubusercontent.com/keatinl1/Constrained-Convex-Optimisation/refs/heads/main/figures/interior_point.png)
 <p align="center">